individual-brain-charting/public_protocols/stanford_battery/README.md

     file_path = r"whatever/pwd/gives/you"

-Quotes or doublequotes are important.
+Quotes or double quotes are important.
 If you are on windows, you can go to your downloads folder, click on the path on upper part of your file manager, and copy/paste it on line 34.
 Remove all what there is to the left of the equal sign and paste your path so it looks like this: